rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

 This app is free to use, but please **cite it** if you use it; see [Citing EvAM-Tools](#citation).
 Confidentiality and security: if you have confidential data, you might want not to upload it here, and instead install the package locally.

 &nbsp;
+### Authors, contact and bug reports<a id="authors"></a>

+Most of the files for this app (and the package) are copyright Ramon Diaz-Uriarte and Pablo Herrera-Nieto (and released under the Affero GPL v3 license ---https://www.gnu.org/licenses/agpl-3.0.html) except some files for HESBCN, MHN, and the CBN code; see full details in https://github.com/rdiaz02/EvAM-Tools#copyright-and-origin-of-files.

+For bug reports, please, submit them using the repository https://github.com/rdiaz02/EvAM-Tools.

+&nbsp;
 ### Citing EvAM-Tools<a id="citation"></a>